Muhannad Shono

+Muhannad Shono, artist, at the Art Basel international art fair in Basel, Switzerland in June 2025.

 Muhannad Shono (مهند شونو, born 1977) is a Saudi artist and curator, known for his multidisciplinary practice, which includes installation, drawing, painting, and sculpture, often incorporating robotic elements.
 His work explores themes of memory, identity, and the power of narrative, with a recurring interest in notions of the "natural."
 Shono represented Saudi Arabia at the 59th Venice Biennale (2022) with the large-scale installation The Teaching Tree.
 Shono was awarded the Ordre des Arts et des Lettres by the French president in recognition of his contributions to art and impact on the Saudi cultural scene.

 Early life

 Muhannad Shono was born in Riyadh, Saudi Arabia, in 1977.
-His parents, both Circassians, whose families had fled Stalin’s persecution of ethnic and religious minorities in the Russian Caucasus, were born in Damascus, Syria.
+His parents, both Circassians, whose families had fled Stalin's persecution of ethnic and religious minorities in the Russian Caucasus, were born in Damascus, Syria.
 The father is of Chechen origin, and the mother is Karachay.
 Both settled in Muhajreen, where they met and got married.
 They immigrated to Saudi Arabia in 1974.
 Shono is their eldest son; he has a brother and a sister.
-Shono earned a BA in Architecture from King Fahd University of Petroleum and Minerals in Dhahran in 2000.
+Shono earned a BA in architecture from King Fahd University of Petroleum and Minerals in Dhahran in 2000.

 Career

-Muhannad Shono’s artistic practice pushes boundaries and invites the spectator to reimagine the relationship with culture and identity.
+Muhannad Shono's artistic practice pushes boundaries and invites the spectator to reimagine the relationship with culture and identity.
 His work has been exhibited internationally, often examining the intersections of personal history and collective memory.

 His 2022 installation, The Teaching Tree, presented at the 59th Venice Biennale (2022), symbolized the resilience of creative thought, using over 10,000 palm fronds and robotic elements to create a breathing, evolving form.
 The work was curated by Reem Fadda for the Saudi Pavilion.
 His piece The Lost Path (2020) was part of Desert X AlUla, exploring mythological landscapes and the tension between presence and absence.

 Shono was the contemporary art curator for the Islamic Arts Biennale 2025 in Jeddah.
 He is currently living and working in Riyadh, running Studio SHONO at JAX District, Diriyah.